Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 #### Sample Code

-We'll check out sample code (Julia set) for our compilation, which I've already mentioned in one of the [previous blog](https://mayurji.github.io/blog/2021/01/02/profiling).
-Its a CPU bound problem and helps in understanding the potential bottleneck in the code.
+We'll check out the sample code (Julia set) for our compilation, which I've already mentioned in one of the [previous blog](https://mayurji.github.io/blog/2021/01/02/profiling).
+It's a CPU-bound problem and helps in understanding the potential bottleneck in the code.

 ```python
 def calculate_z_serial_purepython(maxiter, zs, cs):